Content Management Systems – WordPress CMS Explained

 But the times have changed…

-There are lots of reasons why a CMS is more efficient for your website and business than coding with HTML.
+There are many reasons why a CMS is more efficient for your website and business than coding with HTML.

 A CMS is a content management system that offers the ability to manage, create, and publish content through a central interface.